indrode/meatspace/content/i/nanoc.md

 <pre><code>
 #!sql
+# creates new nanoc site
 nanoc create_site meatspace
 </code></pre>

 If you wish, you could create a new GitHub repository for the nanoc site.
-Although, unlike Jekyll sites, which can be updated via a simple `git push` if used as GitHub page, this would be just for general version control.
+Although, unlike Jekyll sites, which can be updated via a simple `git push` if used as GitHub Pages, this would be just for general revision control.
 If you do, initialize the git repository in the `meatspace` folder, add the generated files and folders, commit, and push this first commit to master.

 <pre><code>
 #!sql